- Facts to Know

 - Bladder training is is used to treat urge incontinence, but may also be used for other types of incontinence.
 Your health care provider teaches different ways to control the urge to urinate, such as through distraction (thinking about things other than having to go to the bathroom), taking a deep breath, contracting the pelvic muscles, or visualizing the urge as a wave that rises and falls.
 You also follow a urination schedule that gradually lengthens the time between bathroom visits.

 Several medications can be used to treat incontinence and are sometimes used in conjunction with behavioral techniques.
 Because many drugs can have side effects, can interact with other medications, or should not be used by people with certain medical conditions, only you and your health care professional can determine which medications are right for you.

 Some of the medications are drugs that block production and use of a chemical that prompts bladder contractions.
 These medications are often used to treat urge incontinence, but they should not be taken by if you have urinary retention, certain types of stomach problems, or narrow-angle glaucoma.
 Here are some of the most common drugs for overactive bladder/urge incontinence.

-- Anticholinergic drugs, such as oxybutynin (Ditropan, Oxytrol), tolterodine (Detrol), darifenacin (Enablex), trospium (Sanctura) or solifenacin (Vesicare)
+- Anticholinergic drugs which may assist with mixed incontinence, such as oxybutynin (Oxytrol), tolterodine (Detrol), darifenacin (Enablex), fesoterodine (Toviax), trospium (Sanctura) or solifenacin (VESIcare)

-- The tricyclic antidepressant imipramine (Imipramil, Tofranil), which works similarly to alpha-adrenergic drugs
+- The tricyclic antidepressant imipramine (Imipramil, Tofranil), which can calm nerve signals and decrease spasms in bladder muscles.

 Absorbent products may be used while treatments are under way or as part of a treatment plan, in combination with behavioral training, exercises, medications or other treatment options.